Michael D. Griffin: Career

 In December 2008, NASA awarded SpaceX and Orbital Sciences additional contracts with a combined value of $3.5 billion as part of the Commercial Resupply Services program.
 Elon Musk credited these follow-on contracts for saving his company as it neared bankruptcy.

 In February 2018, Griffin was appointed as Under Secretary of Defense for Research and Engineering by Donald Trump.
 One of his first actions was to create the Space Development Agency.
-The organization was tasked with procuring a proliferated constellation of low Earth orbit satellites to detect Chinese and Russian hypersonic weapons.
+The organization was tasked with procuring a proliferated constellation of low Earth orbit satellites called the Proliferated Warfighter Space Architecture, which later become the backbone for the planned Golden Dome (missile defense system).
 Commercial contracts for the constellation were given to L3Harris and SpaceX to build Starlink military satellites.
-CIA Director Mike Pompeo called the project a "Strategic Defense Initiative for our time, the SDI II".

 Griffin has encouraged the development of boost-glide hypersonic weapons such as the AGM-183 ARRW.
 In 2020, he signaled that the United States would be making a major investment in production of hypersonic weaponry at scale.
+In or before 2023, Griffin joined as an advisor to Castelion, a hypersonics weapons startup founded by former SpaceX executives.

 Before his appointment as NASA administrator, Griffin was president-elect of American Institute of Aeronautics and Astronautics (AIAA).
 He is a member of American Astronautical Society and International Academy of Astronautics.
 Griffin had worked at NASA prior to serving as NASA administrator, including as associate administrator for exploration.
 When he was nominated as NASA chief, he was head of the Space Department at the Johns Hopkins University Applied Physics Laboratory (APL) in Laurel, Maryland.
 Griffin has been a professor at various universities, teaching courses in spacecraft design, Applied Math, guidance and navigation, compressible flow, computational fluid dynamics, spacecraft attitude control, aerodynamics, and introductory aerospace engineering.
 He is lead author of more than two dozen technical papers, and is co-author with James R. French of the astronautical engineering textbook, Space Vehicle Design.
 Griffin is also a general aviation flight Instructor and Pilot, and owner of a small airplane, a Beech Bonanza.
 In 2004 Griffin was named head of the Space Department at Johns Hopkins University APL.

-In or before 2023 Griffin joined the board of Castelion, a defense manufacturing company.